mmdagent-ex/site-doc/content.en/docs/62_scene.md

 ---
 title: Background, Floor, and Frame
 slug: scene
 ---
 # Background, Floor, and Frame

-While the main focus in voice interactions is obviously the CG character itself, we cannot afford to neglect ancillary information such as the background and frame displayed on the screen.
-Just as people's impressions can change based on the clothes they wear, what is displayed in the background and around the character can influence the overall impression.
+The main subject in a voice interaction is, of course, the CG character itself, but ancillary information such as the background and frame displayed on screen should not be neglected.
+Just as a person's clothing affects the impression they give, what you display behind or around a character influences the overall impression.

-In this section, we will discuss the scene settings in MMDAgent-EX that are related to things other than the CG character.
+This section describes MMDAgent-EX features related to scene settings other than the CG character.

-- Color of space
+- Space color
 - Background and floor images
 - 3D stage
 - Screen frame

 {{< details "Drag & Drop" close >}}
-**Windows only**: You can also change the image by dragging and dropping an image file from the explorer into the background area.
+**Windows only**: You can also change images by dragging and dropping image files from Explorer onto the background area.

-- Background: Drop the image
+- Background: drop the image
-- Floor: Drop the image while pressing `CTRL`
+- Floor: drop the image while holding `CTRL`
 {{< /details >}}

-## Color of Space
+## Space color

-You can specify the default color of the space (i.e., the color of empty space) in the .mdf file using `campus_color`. `r,g,b` specifies the intensity of R, G, B from 0.0 to 1.0.
-The default is dark blue (`0,0,0.2`).
+The default color of the space (the color of empty space) can be set in the .mdf using `campus_color`. `r,g,b` specify the R, G, B intensities from 0.0 to 1.0.
+The default is a deep blue (`0,0,0.2`).

 {{<mdf>}}
 campus_color=r,g,b
 {{</mdf>}}

-## Background and Floor
+## Background & Floor

-You can set and change the images for the floor and background by issuing a **STAGE** message.
-Specify two images in the order of "floor image, background image".
-You can use .png, .jpg files.
+You can set or change the floor and background images by issuing the **STAGE** message.
+Specify two images in the order "floor image,background image". .png and .jpg are supported.

 {{<message>}}
 STAGE|(floor image file),(back image file)
 {{</message>}}

-The floor and background are displayed as boards in the scene.
-You can change the size of these boards in the .mdf file as follows:
+In the scene, the floor and background are displayed as planes.
+You can change the size of these planes in the .mdf as follows.

 {{<mdf>}}
 stage_size=x,y,z
 {{</mdf>}}

-`x,y,z` specify the length of each part.
-Note that `x` is half the width.
+`x,y,z` specify the lengths of the respective parts below.
+Note that `x` represents half the width.

 ![stage image](/images/stage.png)

-## Stage Model
+## Stage model

-You can specify a 3D model for the stage to represent the entire scene with a 3D model.
-Only .pmd format (including those transformed from .pmx format) can be used.
-You specify the model file with a **STAGE** message.
+You can represent the entire scene using a 3D model for the stage.
+Only .pmd format (including ones converted from .pmx) is supported.
+Specify the model file with the **STAGE** message.

 {{<message>}}
 <eps> STAGE|stage/tatami_room/tatami_room.pmd
 {{</message>}}

-※ When using a stage model, the floor and background are not drawn.
+Note: when a stage model is used, the floor and background are not drawn.

-The following is an example of specifying the samples in the `stage` folder under Example with **STAGE**.
+Below is an example when a sample in the Example `stage` folder is specified with **STAGE**.

 ![stage example](/images/stage_example.png)

-## Screen Frame
+## Window frame

-You can paste any PNG image over the entire front of the screen with the **WINDOWFRAME** message.
-It supports transparent PNGs, so you can use a transparent image to create a frame-like effect on the screen.
-Here are some examples of how to use it.
+With the **WINDOWFRAME** message you can overlay any PNG image across the frontmost area of the screen.
+Transparent PNGs are supported, so you can use a transparent image to place a frame over the screen as shown below.
+Use **WINDOWFRAME|image filename**.
+Examples:

 ![window frame example 1](/images/windowframe_example.png)

 ![window frame example 2](/images/windowframe_example2.png)

-When you issue **WINDOWFRAME|other_image.png** while another frame is displaying, it will be swapped to the new one.
-You can totally delete the frame by issuing **WINDOWFRAME|NONE"
+You can switch the displayed frame with **WINDOWFRAME|another image filename**, and remove it with **WINDOWFRAME|NONE** to return to the original state.

-You can further handle multiple frames by using **WINDOWFRAME_ADD** and **WINDOWFRAME_DELETE**.
-Issuing **WINDOWFRAME_ADD|name|foobar.png** will add a new frame to the screen.
-You should specify a unique name to use multiple frames.
-If you specify a **name** that exists, the image formally specified by the **name** will be swapped to the new one.
+To layer multiple images, use **WINDOWFRAME_ADD**.
+Add with **WINDOWFRAME_ADD|name|image filename**.
+Using different names stacks images; specifying a different image file with the same name replaces the currently displayed image.

 {{<message>}}
 <eps> WINDOWFRAME_ADD|frame1|images/frame_trad.png
 {{</message>}}

-You can delete each frame by issuing **WINDOWFRAME_DELETE|name**.
-When issued, frame of the specified name will be deleted.
+To delete a frame, use **WINDOWFRAME_DELETE|name** to remove the frame with the specified name.

 {{<message>}}
 <eps> WINDOWFRAME_DELETE|frame1
 {{</message>}}

-Also you can delete all the frames at once by issuing **WINDOWFRAME_DELETEALL**.
+Alternatively, use **WINDOWFRAME_DELETEALL** to remove all frames at once.

 {{<message>}}
 <eps> WINDOWFRAME_DELETEALL
 {{</message>}}